Sharan-kondi/Crop-Recommendation-System/README.md

 Frontend: HTML, CSS, Bootstrap

+Password Security: werkzeug

-# ⚙️ Setup and Installation
+⚙️ Setup and Installation
 Follow these steps to get the AgriCore application up and running on your local machine.

 Prerequisites